rochus-keller/Smalltalk/Readme.md

 ![Screenshot](http://software.rochus-keller.info/smalltalk80_vm_0.3.3.png)

 I don't seem to be the only one interested in an original Blue Book Smalltalk-80 VM.
 Today (May 18 2020) I found this very interesting post on Reddit: https://www.reddit.com/r/smalltalk/comments/glqbrh/in_honor_of_alans_birthday_by_the_bluebook_c/ which refers to https://github.com/dbanay/Smalltalk.
 The initial commit was apparently on May 12, but most files have a creation date of February or March, one even of December; so obviously it was quite some work; the implementation is based on C++11 and SDL and seems to work very well (even a bit faster than this VM); I also found Blue Book fixes in Dan's code which I didn't see anywhere else (thanks, Dan!).
 He implemented a bunch of convenience features like copy paste with the host, and file system access/persistent snapshots, with a customized image.
 So if you're up to using it for productive work and don't care that you can't directly load the original Xerox virtual image, then better take a look at his implementation.

+### A Smalltalk-80 Interpreted Virtual Machine on LuaJIT

+This is a Lua translation of the C++ based VM described above.

+This is work in progress; the interpreter is currently able to reproduce the original Xerox trace2 file included with http://www.wolczko.com/st80/image.tar.gz.

+Since the whole interpreter is written in Lua which runs on LuaJIT the approach can be seen as a "meta-tracing JIT" comparable to implementations based on RPython or Truffle.

+The VM integrates a Lua IDE with source-level debugger (see https://github.com/rochus-keller/LjTools#lua-parser-and-ide-features).

+More to come.

 ### Binary versions